microsoft/vscode-dev-containers/script-library/docs/docker-in-docker.md

     COPY library-scripts/*.sh /tmp/library-scripts/
     RUN apt-get update && /bin/bash /tmp/library-scripts/docker-in-docker-debian.sh
     ENTRYPOINT ["/usr/local/share/docker-init.sh"]
+    VOLUME [ "/var/lib/docker" ]
     CMD ["sleep", "infinity"]
     ```

 Note that the `ENTRYPOINT` script can be chained with another script by adding it to the array after `docker-init.sh`.

 3. And the following to `.devcontainer/devcontainer.json`: